0xhappyboy/0xhappyboy/README.md

 - ⚡ Fun fact: i am not happy
 - 🐦 X : [@CryptoHappyBoy](https://twitter.com/CryptoHappyBoy)
 - ☎ TG : [CryptoHappyBoy](https://t.me/CryptoHappyBoy)

+### 🫡 about me
+I have been engaged in Java server development for 4 years.
+I am tired of complicated business logic.
+Thanks to the emergence of Rust, I have the opportunity to participate in low-level computer-oriented coding work instead of business-oriented coding work.

 ### 👀 Overview
 [![trophy](https://github-profile-trophy.vercel.app/?username=0xhappyboy)](https://github.com/ryo-ma/github-profile-trophy)